dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :master_instance_type: m1.small
     :slave_instance_type: m1.small
 :etl:
-  :job_name: SnowPlow ETL # Give your job a name
+  :job_name: Snowplow ETL # Give your job a name
   :implementation: hadoop # Or 'hive' for legacy ETL
   :collector_format: cloudfront # Or 'clj-tomcat' for the Clojure Collector
   :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the ETL throwing exceptions.
 Doesn't work for Hadoop ETL yet
   :storage_format: redshift # Or 'hive' or 'mysql-infobright'.
 Doesn't work for Hadoop ETL yet (always outputs redshift format)
-# Can bump the below as SnowPlow releases new versions
+# Can bump the below as Snowplow releases new versions
 :snowplow:
   :hadoop_etl_version: 0.2.0 # Version of the Hadoop ETL
   :serde_version: 0.5.5 # Version of the Hive deserializer